anesum1/Bash-Projects/README.md

 ## Introduction

-In this project, I wrote a bash scripts for 3 different projects, to put into practice what I have learned so far on my Linux/Bash journey.
+For this project, I wrote a bash scripts for 3 different projects, to put into practice what I have learned so far on my Linux/Bash journey.
 I wrote scripts for the following:

 -Password Generator